Alessandra Celletti (mathematician)

 Alessandra Celletti (born 12 February 1962) is an Italian mathematician.

+Education and career

-She earned a master's degree in mathematics in 1984 at the University of Rome La Sapienza, and a PhD in 1989 at the Swiss Federal Institute of Technology in Zurich (ETH) under the supervision of Jürgen Moser and Jörg Waldvogel.
-Her research activity concerns dynamical systems, Kolmogorov–Arnold–Moser (KAM) theory, and celestial mechanics.
+Celletti earned a master's degree in mathematics in 1984 at the University of Rome La Sapienza, and a PhD in 1989 at the Swiss Federal Institute of Technology in Zurich (ETH) under the supervision of Jürgen Moser and Jörg Waldvogel.

+She worked from 1990 to 1999 at University of l'Aquila.
+In 1999 she moved at the University of Rome Tor Vergata, where she was appointed in 2016 full professor of Mathematical Physics.

+Since 2001 she has worked with the Mathematics Genology Project, an online project to highlight the accomplishments of those who complete a doctorate in Mathematics in association with the American Mathematical Society.

+Research

+Celletti's research activity concerns dynamical systems, Kolmogorov–Arnold–Moser (KAM) theory, and celestial mechanics.

+Her book "Stability and Chaos in Celestial Mechanics" has been adapted as the staple for advanced physics and mathematics classes.

+Since 2016 she has been editor-in-chief of the journal Celestial Mechanics and Dynamical Astronomy.

+Other academic and institutional roles

+Since 1993 Celletti has coordinated the international CELMEC meetings.

 She is a founding member of the Italian Society of Celestial Mechanics and Astrodynamics, which she chaired from 2001 to 2013.
-Since 1993 she has coordinated the international CELMEC meetings.
-She is full professor of Mathematical Physics at the University of Rome Tor Vergata.

 Since 2010 she has been an honorary "Celestial Mechanics Institute" member.

-Since 2016 she has been editor-in-chief of the journal Celestial Mechanics and Dynamical Astronomy.
-In 2012 she was an invited speaker at the 6th European Congress of Mathematics.
-In 2015 she was elected vice-President and in 2018 became President of the Scientific Committee in Celestial Mechanics of the International Astronomical Union.
-Since 2012 she has been a member of the Scientific Committee of the European Women in Mathematics (EMS/EWM).
+Since 2012 she has been a member of the Scientific Committee of the European Women in Mathematics.
 Since 2017 she has chaired the Women in Mathematics Committee of the European Mathematical Society.

+In 2015 she was elected vice-President and in 2018 became President of the Scientific Committee in Celestial Mechanics of the International Astronomical Union till 2021.

-Since April 2020 she is member of the Governing Board and Vice-President of “ANVUR - Italian National Agency for the Evaluation of Universities and Research Institutes”.
+Since April 2020 she is member of the Governing Board and Vice-President of ANVUR (the Italian National Agency for the Evaluation of Universities and Research Institutes).

+Prizes and awards

-In 2007, her book Ordine e caos nel sistema solare in collaboration with Ettore Perozzi was a finalist for the Galileo Popular Science Prize.
+In 2007, her book Ordine e caos nel sistema solare in collaboration with Ettore Perozzi was a finalist for the Galileo prize for popular science.

 The asteroid 2005 DJ1 has been named in her honour (117539 Celletti).

+In 2012 she was an invited speaker at the 6th European Congress of Mathematics as well as a key speaker at the 2012 European Women in Mathematics conference.

 In 2023, Alessandra Celletti won the Brouwer Career Award from the Division on Dynamical Astronomy of the American Astronomical Society.